Your Profitable Niche

 - Hobbies, Interests & Activities

 Yes, it’s a pretty broad range.
-Does your business serve one of these areas?
+Does your accounting firm serve one of these areas?
 If not, don’t worry.
-Plenty of highly successful businesses exist outside of these categories.
+Plenty of highly successful accounting professionals choose a niche outside of these categories.

 6 Critical Factors to Choose a Profitable Niche

 I’ve put together a list of six factors when considering a niche market.
 Keep your ideal client in mind as you review this list.All niches are not created equal.
 Look for evidence that your niche market values what you offer.
 Read full post. #getpaidwhatyoureworth Click To Tweet